 In South India’s poorest rural communities, many children lack the stability and support they need.
 With your help, we can change that.

-By sponsoring a child, you’re not just giving immediate care, you’re investing in their future.
+By supporting the Happy Child, Happy Home programme, you’re not just giving immediate care, you’re investing in their future.

 Your support provides education, nutritious meals, healthcare, and the security of a loving home.